 Say a house fire causes £10,000 worth of damage to the contents, your insurer may only pay the corresponding percentage of the claim, reducing the value proportionately from £10,000 to £5,000 – and leaving you £5,000 out of pocket.

-And an even more dramatic outcome would be for the insurer to void the policy entirely.
+An even less favourable, but feasible, outcome would be for the insurer to void the policy entirely.

 Renting your next place?
 Here’s what every tenant should know about home insurance